Dimsterrr/ai-visibility-worldtour-cycling-thesis/README.md

 # Thesis Analysis Repository

-This repository contains the notebook, datasets, and codebooks used for the analysis in my Master's thesis.
+This repository contains the notebooks and datasets used for the analysis in my Master's thesis.

 ## How to run the analysis